 Matt ordered the breakfast parantha tacos which had vindaloo sausage, scrambled eggs, provel cheese, kachumber, and mango mint chutney wrapped in Malaysian parantha.
 He made the best choice of the day, because there was so much freshness going on in here and it was such an interesting mix of flavors.
 The use of parantha as a taco shell is a fun idea, too!

-So if you're looking for some really, really good food in downtown Nashville but

-  don't want to deal with the crowds and lines of the super hyped world famous

-  places... go to Chauhan.
+So if you're looking for some really, really good food in downtown Nashville but don't want to deal with the crowds and lines of the super hyped world famous places... go to Chauhan.

 Matt loves beer.
-I hate beer.
-Matt loves craft beer in particular, so we usually

-  hit up at least one local brewery during our travels.
-I gladly tag along because

-  I think they’re cool, and I try to be a good sport and taste everything, trying

-  to find one beer – any beer – that doesn’t make me pull ugly faces.
-So, we found

-  ourselves at Bearded Iris, a well-loved and mighty popular brewery in the

-  northern part of the city just a block away from the Cumberland River.
+Matt loves craft beer in particular, so we usually hit up at least one local brewery during our travels.
+I gladly tag along because I think they're cool, and I try to be a good sport and taste everything, trying to find one beer - any beer - that doesn't make me pull ugly faces.
+So, we found ourselves at Bearded Iris, a well-loved and mighty popular brewery in the northern part of the city just a block away from the Cumberland River.

-  Though it was only 3pm on a Friday, Bearded Iris was already busting with people

-  and all of the seating inside had already been taken.
-Nashville peeps love them

-  some local beer.
+Though it was only 3pm on a Friday, Bearded Iris was already busting with people and all of the seating inside had already been taken.
+Nashville peeps love them some local beer.

 I loved the whole vibe inside.
 The industrial look of the building was kept intact, and the cool juxtaposition of crystal chandeliers and the dark wood bar made for an interesting combination.
 The bartenders were friendly and helpful and let us sample a few things (newsflash: I still hate beer) before Matt placed his order, filling his growler from home with Bearded Iris's Homestyle (a beloved brew).
 He tried a couple of others while we hung out in taproom as well - Mood Ring and Astro - both of which he recommends.